oVirt/infra-docs/docs/CI/Build_and_test_standards.markdown

 requirements so that they can be provided automatically and efficiently while the environment for running the build or test script is being prepared.

-This standard currently defines and supports several kinds of dependencies:
+The standard currently supports two alternative ways to request dependencies:
+- Specifying dependencies via dependency definition files
+- Requesting container images that provide the needed dependencies

+To learn how to use container images, please refer to the [Standard-CI container-based backend documentation][8].

+The rest of this document concentrates on the use of dependency definition files.

+When using dependency definition files, several kinds of dependencies can be
+requested:

 * *Extra source code dependencies* - A project can specify that it needs to be tested or built along with the source code of another repository.
 This can be